 Don’t think you’re at risk for identity theft or fraud?
 Think again.
 My wife and I have been victims several times over the last three years:

 - My wife’s purse was stolen at a restaurant in Miami Beach, Florida the day before we were to embark on a cruise.
 She lost her driver’s license, debit card, iPod, and all of our cash for the cruise.
 Gratefully, our passports were not in her purse!

-- My corporate credit card number was stolen during the middle of an 8-day business trip.
+- My corporate credit card number was stolen during the middle of an eight-day business trip.
 The credit card company said it was likely due to a skimmer at a hotel.

-- Our home was broken into while we were on vacation two summers ago and our computers were stolen.
+- Our home was once broken into while we were on vacation during the summer and our computers were stolen.
 Our tax returns, financial accounts information, and other private data were stored on those computers.

 - My wife’s debit card number was stolen two months ago.
 Again, it was likely due to a skimmer.